ACTIVE TICK COLLECTIONS: FREE TRAINING, IDENTIFICATIONS & TESTING

-We are encouraging citizens of Illinois to send the INHS Medical Entomology Lab *loose* ticks they occasionally find on themselves, their friends and family, and their pets (for attached ticks, see bottom of this page).
+If you are a citizen of Illinois you can send the INHS Medical Entomology Lab infrequently encountered *loose* ticks for identification ONLY (for attached ticks, see bottom of page).
+We cannot return ticks sent to our lab.

 For downloads on ticks in Illinois and tick-bite prevention, see our resource page.